ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers before 10pm, then a slight chance of snow showers between 10pm and 3am.
+         <h3>Tonight</h3>A chance of rain showers before midnight, then a slight chance of snow showers between midnight and 2am.
 Mostly cloudy.
 Low
          around 25, with temperatures rising to around 27 overnight.
 West wind around 8 mph.
-Chance of precipitation is 20%.
+Chance of precipitation is 30%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Partly sunny.
-High near 31, with temperatures falling to around 28 in the afternoon.
-West northwest wind 7 to 12 mph, with
+         <h3>Saturday</h3>A slight chance of snow showers between 9am and noon.
+Partly sunny.
+High near 31, with temperatures falling to around 28 in
-         gusts as high as 20 mph.<br></div>
+         the afternoon.
+West northwest wind 7 to 12 mph, with gusts as high as 20 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">